Skip to main content

 Set Up Payroll

-As a full-time employee of the C-Corporation, you must be on payroll with a reasonable salary.
-This is not optional - the IRS expects W-2 employment.
+As a working owner and W-2 employee of the C-Corporation, you must be on payroll with reasonable compensation for services performed.
+This is not optional - ROBS is not a passive investment structure.

 3